mtorpey/wooden-ships/2-basic.md

     the ship, engage in melees, and fire and load the guns (but at two tables less than normal).
-6. Once a ship is captured, the victorious player opens a new column on his \"log\" sheet for the captured ship, copying all information (including damage) from the old enemy \"log\".
+6. Once a ship is captured, the victorious player opens a new column on his "log" sheet for the captured ship, copying all information (including damage) from the old enemy "log".
-7. The original crew is still marked on the ship\'s crew section of the
+7. The original crew is still marked on the ship\'s crew section of the "log".
-    \"log\".
 The prize crew is kept on a separate sheet of paper.
 8. If for any reason a prize crew leaves, or is eliminated, the ship returns to the control of the original owner.
 9. At least one crew square of the prize crew is required for every six